Change Text Size +100%-

 10. Fully focus on driving.
 Do not let anything divert your attention, actively scan the road, use your mirrors and watch out for pedestrians and cyclists.

-8. Make adjustments before your get underway.
-Address vehicle systems like your GPS, seats, mirrors, climate controls and sound systems before hitting the road.
-Decide on your route and check traffic conditions ahead of time.
+8. Make adjustments before you get underway.
+This includes adjusting your seat, mirrors and climate controls before hitting the road.
+Also, decide on your route and check traffic conditions ahead of time.

-7. Finish dressing and personal grooming at home – before you get on the road.
+7. Finish getting ready at home – instead of once you get on the road.

 6. Snack smart.
 If possible, eat meals or snacks before or after your trip, not while driving.
 On the road, avoid messy foods that can be difficult to manage.